Stephan Albani

-Stephan Albani (born 3 June 1968) is a German politician of the Christian Democratic Union (CDU) who has been a member of the German Bundestag since the federal election in 2013.
+Stephan Albani (born 3 June 1968 in Göttingen) is a German politician of the Christian Democratic Union (CDU) who has been a member of the German Bundestag since the federal election in 2013.

-Early life and career
+Early life and education

 Albani was born in Göttingen, and graduated from high school in 1987 in Norderstedt.
 From 1989 to 1994 he studied physics at the Georg-August-Universität Göttingen with a degree as Diplomphysiker.
-He is Managing Partner of Hörzentrum (Hearing Center) GmbH Oldenburg since 1996, since 2001 managing director of HörTech gGmbH Oldenburg.